AdobeDocs/target-developers/src/pages/implement/client-side/atjs/upgrading-from-atjs-1x-to-atjs-20.md

 <InlineAlert variant="info" slots="text"/>

 Deploying at.js using tags in Adobe Experience Platform is the preferred method.

+Or

-Alternatively, manually download at.js 2.*x* using the Target UI and deploy it using the [method of your choice](/src/pages/implement/client-side/atjs/how-to-deployatjs/how-to-deployatjs.md).
+Manually download at.js 2.*x* using the Target UI and deploy it using the [method of your choice](/src/pages/implement/client-side/atjs/how-to-deployatjs/how-to-deployatjs.md).

 ## Deprecated at.js functions